elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/5-flexible_electric_gripper.md

 - Programming development (python):

-  > Programming development of the clamping jaws using python:
+  > Programming development of the gripper using python:
   > [python environment download](../../../7-ApplicationBasePython/7.1_download.md)

   1. Create a new python file: